-The City of Portland sits at the confluence of two of the nations’ major river systems: the Columbia River and the Willamette River.
-Native salmon, steelhead and other fish and wildlife species live within Portland’s urban boundary, and also migrate through Portland to other parts of the Willamette River Basin, Columbia River Basin, and beyond.
+The City of Portland sits at the confluence of two of the nation's major river systems, the Columbia and the Willamette.
+Native salmon, steelhead, and other fish and wildlife species live within Portland’s urban boundary, and also migrate through Portland to other parts of the Willamette River Basin, Columbia River Basin, and beyond.

 The slough flows for 18 miles from Fairview Lake to the Willamette River at Kelley Point Park

 Fanno Creek begins in southwest Portland and flows to the Tualatin River

 The creek crosses several jurisdictions before entering the Willamette River near Milwaukie

 Tryon Creek flows through parts of southwest Portland to the Willamette River near Lake Oswego

 Portland is shaped by our place along the Willamette River